Tilt-Ropter: A Fully Actuated Hybrid Aerial-Terrestrial Vehicle with Tilt Rotors and Passive Wheels: Related Works

 Controlling HATVs requires handling mode transitions and distinct dynamics in each mode.
 Model-free approaches, particularly PID controllers, are widely adopted for their simplicity~\cite{yu2025hybrid, guo2024multimodal, dong2024tactv, qin2020hybrid, pan2023skywalker, yang2022sytab, fan2019autonomous, zhang2022autonomous}, typically using a cascaded structure for position, attitude, and rate control.
 However, these methods often oversimplify ground interaction and lack robustness during mode transitions.

 Model-based methods offer improved performance by leveraging accurate system dynamics~\cite{mandralis2025atmo, lin2024skater, wu2023unified, zhang2023model}.
 For example, Zhang~\textit{et al.}~\cite{zhang2023model} achieved trajectory tracking at up to 3~m/s, while Lin~\textit{et al.}~\cite{lin2024skater} demonstrated stable control on slippery terrain.
-Despite their advantages, most existing methods are tailored to underactuated platforms, limiting their applicability to more complex, fully actuated systems.
-In this work, we aim to bridge this gap by presenting a fully-actuated hybrid aerial-terrestrial platform along with a unified model-based control approach.
+Despite their advantages, most existing model-based methods are developed for underactuated platforms, whose control design is typically tailored to platform-specific actuation limits and the inherent coupling between translational and rotational motion.
+Therefore, these methods cannot be directly transferred to fully actuated HATVs, which require explicitly coordinating 6-DoF wrench generation, actuator allocation, and ground-contact constraints across locomotion modes.
+In this work, we aim to bridge this gap by presenting a fully actuated hybrid aerial-terrestrial platform along with a unified model-based control approach.